shadinaguib/leoalz.github.io/_includes/initial_analysis.md

 {% include category_plot.html %}

-Cleary the users love to eat!
+Clearly the users love to eat!